Lovestoneites: Factional splits

-Ben Gitlow, Secretary of the Communist Party Opposition from 1930 to 1932, led a split early in 1933 over the group's unwillingness to criticize forced collectivization and its consequences in the USSR.
+Ben Gitlow, Secretary of the Communist Party Opposition from 1930 to 1932, led a split early in 1933 over the group's unwillingness to criticize forced 'collectivizatio and its consequences in the USSR.

 The movement suffered three splits during its existence, only one of which produced a new organization.
 The first was led by Bert Miller who wanted the sect to unite with the Conference for Progressive Labor Action.
 When he was unable to convince the leadership of the group to do so, he took a small following into the CPLA himself.

-Early in February 1933 former National Secretary Ben Gitlow submitted his resignation from the Lovestone organization, having come to see the general line of mass collectivization and frenetic industrialization in the USSR as "basically wrong" with the matter a "decisive question of fundamental principle."
+Early in February 1933 former National Secretary Ben Gitlow submitted his resignation from the Lovestone organization, having come to see the general Party line of "mass 'collectivization" and frenetic industrialization in the USSR as "basically wrong" with the matter a "decisive question of fundamental principle."
 Gitlow presented his views to the 2nd National Conference of the CPUSA(O), which "decisively rejected" them "by a large margin."
 Soon thereafter, Gitlow submitted his resignation from the organization.
 He was joined by Lazar Becker in his defection and the pair formed a tiny new grouplet calling itself the Workers Communist League.
 Gitlow and Becker's new organization soon merged with a group led by B.J.
 Field to form the League for a Revolutionary Workers Party.

-Finally, Herbert Zam split with a small following in 1934.
+Herbert Zam split with together a small group of supporters in 1934.
 They had argued that it was useless to continue as an "opposition" intending to reform the Communist Party, and advocated the group declare itself an independent party.
-When this perspective was not endorsed by the leadership Zam and his co-thinkers went into the left wing of the Socialist Party of America.
+When this perspective was not endorsed by the leadership Zam and his supporters joined the left wing of the Socialist Party of America.